-A sustainable Universal Service Fund is critical to accelerating broadband deployment to consumers and to small and large businesses in high cost areas across the nation.
+A sustainable universal service program is critical to accelerating broadband deployment to consumers and to small and large businesses in high cost areas across the nation.

-The Telecommunications Act of 1996 sought to provide universal service to all Americans, with particular focus on rural, insular, high-cost and low-income areas, and certain social institutions such as libraries, schools, and rural health care providers.
-The Act also established a Universal Service Fund, designed to support the Eligible Telecommunications Carriers (ETCs) who provide support to these targeted areas.
+The Telecommunications Act of 1996 created a universal service program whose mission is to extend communications services to rural, insular, high-cost and low-income areas, and certain social institutions such as libraries, schools and rural health care providers.